India Electric Vehicle (EV) Market

 For larger families or company-car drivers that need more passenger seats, the 7-seater Hyundai Santa Fe plug-in hybrid electric vehicle (PHEV) is an option worth serious consideration.
 Despite the increase in the availability of electric vehicles (EVs), the availability of seven-seater electric cars still remains limited.

-The Santa Fe PHEV pairs a 1.6-litre T-GDi ‘SmartStream’ turbocharged petrol engine with a 66.9 kW electric motor, powered by an onboard EV battery.
-The automotive manufacturer claims a fuel economy up to 173.8 mpg for the electric vehicle (EV).
 Of course the real-world fuel economy will depend on a number of factors, but none as influential as using the pure electric mode.
 Bottom-line, to increase the fuel economy of the electric vehicle and lower the driving costs, the PHEV should be driven as much as possible on the e-mode.

-Given the WLTP certified emission-free electric range is 36 miles, and most commutes are short, there is much scope for taking advantage of electric driving to save money.
+Given the WLTP certified emission-free electric range is 58 km, and most commutes are short, there is much scope for taking advantage of electric driving to save money.
 The PHEV has a 13.8 kWh onboard EV battery, which is reasonably standard for a PHEV of this size.
-However, expect the real-world electric range to be closer to 30 miles.
-The EV range is impacted by a number of factors, to include: driving profile, speed, load, regenerative braking, road condition, weather, wheel size and a lot more.

-Taking advantage of the EV range will also require inculcating a habit of charging the EV on a regular basis, which again is as easy as charging a smartphone.
-We at e-zoomed recommend the use of a dedicated EV charging station, like easee to charge the EV.
 We do not encourage the use of a domestic 3-PIN plug.
 Charging the EV using a single-phase EV charger will take up to two hours.
 Of course, if you top up on a regular basis, the charging time will be faster.
 The EV incorporates a 3.3 kW AC onboard charger and does not offer DC charging compatibility.

 In terms of practicality, the Hyundai EV has much to offer.
 The interior seven-seater cabin is spacious, with ample headroom and legroom for front and rear seat passengers, to include the third row (access to the third row is easy).
 The driver seat benefits from good visibility and the driver cockpit is well designed.
-Despite the placement of the onboard EV battery, the boot space is decent (571 L), though a little smaller than the conventional petrol variant.
-The interior quality feels premium and the standard level of technology is decent.

 The EV is packed with a host of driving assistance and safety features, to include: highway drive assist (HDA), forward collision-avoidance assist, remote smart park assist, blind spot view monitor and more.
 The EV has been awarded a Five-Star NCAP Safety Rating.